rackerlabs/support-how-to/content/cloud-servers/swift-filesystem-for-hadoop.md

-For additional information about Hortonworks Data Platform (HDP) in the Rackspace Cloud environment, see the Hortonworks blog post, [OpenStack: why it&rsquo;s so great to see HDP in Rackspace cloud.](http://hortonworks.com/blog/openstack-why-its-so-great-to-see-hdp-in-rackspace-cloud/)
+For additional information about Hortonworks Data Platform (HDP) in the Rackspace Cloud environment, see the Hortonworks blog post, [OpenStack: why it's so great to see HDP in Rackspace cloud.](http://hortonworks.com/blog/openstack-why-its-so-great-to-see-hdp-in-rackspace-cloud/)